 Bestselling author, Pulitzer Prize-winning journalist, and social critic Anna Quindlen balances the political with the personal, painting a more realistic picture of modern life by placing national affairs side by side with people’s daily lives.
 Millions of readers follow her astute perspectives on today’s issues, from family, work, and education to health care, philanthropy, and social justice.

-In total, 12 of Quindlen’s books, including six of her novels, have appeared on The New York Times Best Sellers list.
-One True Thing: A Novel became a feature film starring Renee Zellweger and Meryl Streep.
+Twelve of Quindlen’s books, including six of her novels, have appeared on The New York Times Best Sellers list.
+One True Thing became a feature film starring Renee Zellweger and Meryl Streep.
 Blessings and Black and Blue were both made into TV movies.
 Her book, A Short Guide to A Happy Life, sold well over one million copies.
 It was followed by Being Perfect; Good Dog.
 Stay, about her beloved black Labrador, Beau; and the novel, Every Last One.

 In 1990 Quindlen became the third woman in The New York Times’ history to write for its influential Op-Ed page.
 Her nationally syndicated column “Public and Private” won the Pulitzer Prize for Commentary in 1992.
-Leaving the newspaper world, Quindlen went on to write the prestigious “Last Word” column for Newsweek for ten years.
-She continues to contribute to the magazine.
+Quindlen went on to write the prestigious “Last Word” column for Newsweek for 10 years.

 Quindlen serves on the Board of the Planned Parenthood Federation of America, and is an American Academy of Arts and Sciences Fellow.
-Recognizing Quindlen’s work as a social commentator, The Child Welfare League of America established "The Anna Quindlen Award for Excellence in Journalism on Behalf of Children and Families” in 1995.
-She holds honorary degrees from more than twenty colleges and universities and recently served as the chair of World Book Night US 2012.
+The Child Welfare League of America established "The Anna Quindlen Award for Excellence in Journalism on Behalf of Children and Families.”
+She holds honorary degrees from more than 20 colleges and universities and served as the chair of World Book Night US 2012.